Identification, Images, & Information

 Identification

 Round, oval, or shield-shaped.
 Highly convex, explanate (helmet-like, with a flared "rim").
-Often black with 2-6 red or orange spots; sometimes red or orange with or without spots; one species blue.
+Often black with 2-6 red or orange spots; sometimes red or orange with or without spots; two species metallic blue.

 Larvae: usually black, sometimes with pale or red markings, always with long "spines."